This post may include affiliate links or compensated content. Click here for our disclosure policy

 Are surveys a scam?

-The short answer is, no. But like most work-at-home options, there are scammers who’ve figured out a way to game the system.
+The short answer is, no, surveys are not a scam.
+But like most work-at-home options, there are scammers who’ve figured out a way to game the system.
 In these cases, they charge you money for something you don’t need to pay for.
 Legitimate survey sites do not charge money.
-The best survey sites are free to join and do surveys.
+The best survey sites are free to join.

 I have found that some sites will charge money to access their database of survey sites.
 You have to decide for yourself whether this is worth it.
 In my experience a little research goes a long way in finding free survey sites.
 And some of these pay-for-access survey database sites sneak in free-to-try programs that can cost you money in the long run.